Rewasvat/lcars-monitor/README.md

 > TODO

 ### Requirements to Run
-* Elevated Privileges: required to be able to properly read status from all hardware in your PC.
+* Elevated Privileges: required to be able to properly read status from all hardware sensors in your PC.
 The app should by default ask the user for it through UAC.